GenomeDK/genomedk-docs/content/getting-started.rst

 SSH [Linux/macOS]
 ~~~~~~~~~~~~~~~~~

 On Linux, open the terminal of your choice.
-On macOS, you may use the
+On macOS, you may use
-Terminal.app program which can be found in the `Applications/Utilities`
+:program:Terminal.app: which can be found in the `Applications/Utilities`
 folder.
 In both cases, you should now be able to log in to the frontend
 by typing this command: